adlnet/xAPI-Spec/xAPI.md

 ##### Description
-Extensions are available as part of Activity Definitions, as part of Statement context, or as part of some Statement result.
+Extensions are available as part of Activity Definitions, as part of Statement context, or as part of a Statement result.
 In each case, they're intended to provide a natural way to extend those elements for some specialized use.
 The contents of these extensions might be something valuable to just one application, or it might be a convention used by an entire community of practice.

 ##### Details
 Extensions are defined by a map and logically relate to the part of the Statement where they are present.
+The values of an extensions can be any JSON value or data structure.
 Extensions in Statement context provide context to the core experience, while those in the result provide elements related to some outcome.
 For Activities, extensions provide additional information that helps define an Activity within some custom application or community.
 The meaning and structure of extension values under an IRI key are defined by the person who controls the IRI.

 ##### Requirements

 * The keys of an extensions map MUST be IRIs.
 * An LRS MUST NOT reject a Statement based on the values of the extensions map.
-* Statements SHOULD always strive to map as much information as possible into the built-in elements in order to leverage interoperability among Experience API conformant tools.
+* Clients SHOULD always strive to map as much information as possible into the built-in elements in order to leverage interoperability among Experience API conformant tools.
 * All extension IRIs SHOULD have controllers.
 * The controller of an IRL extension key SHOULD make a human-readable description. of the intended meaning of the extension supported by the IRL accessible at the IRL.
-* The values of an extensions MAY be any JSON value or data structure.

 __Note:__ A Statement defined entirely by its extensions becomes meaningless as no other system can make sense of it.